IT3038C/IT3038C.github.io/docs/week-9.md

 ---
-title: Lab 9 – Working with APIs
+title: Week 9 – Working with APIs
 ---

-# Lab 9 - Working with APIs
+# Week 9 - Working with APIs

 Links: